 Read on for a step-by-step guide to writing a great screener survey.
 We'll share screener survey questions and examples, along with best practices that can save you serious time and money.

-Screener surveys (also called ‘screener questions’ or just ‘screeners’) are a series of questions at the beginning of your survey that give you more information about the potential respondent, their characteristics, experience, and more.
+A screener survey (also called screening questions or just screeners) is a series of questions at the beginning of your survey that give you more information about the potential respondent, their characteristics, experience, and more.

 They allow you to filter out the people you don’t want to take your survey (if you use them effectively when you invite subjects to apply to your research study)—so you can get more responses from the people you do want to hear from.